 Firstly, create a basic sitemap.
 It can give you a clarity about the framework for your website.
 This will help communicate the extent of the entire project to your web developer once you’ve found the right one for you.

 As you know, a sitemap is like a outline of all of the pages and links within the website.
 Create it like a rough index of the website.
 It will need to be altered as the project progresses, but having this in place before the project takes off can help.

 Prepare your brand assets:

 It’s a good idea to have a dropbox filled with all of the collateral and creative your web developer may want to include on the website.
 From product images, to logos and photographs, having this creative material can help the website developer to get to know the branding of your company better.

 Have access to the details:

-For a web designer to understand the full scope of the project, and exactly what technology they’re working with, they will need to know all of the technical details, including your domain registrar, hosting company, server type, programming language, database used, email system, and what platform your current website is built on.
+For a web designer in The Woodlands to understand the full scope of the project, and exactly what technology they’re working with, they will need to know all of the technical details, including your domain registrar, hosting company, server type, programming language, database used, email system, and what platform your current website is built on.

 Know what you like:

 It’s also a great idea to create a list of websites that you like for your developer to refer to for inspiration and to get a good understanding of what you would like them to deliver.
 Be sure to note the parts you like about them so that the web developer can easily get the results that you are after from the website build.

 Be sure to develop a concise brief for the project, covering all aspects of it so that there is a clear direction forward for the web developer.
 This will ensure that they have a great background on the business and what you would like to achieve with the design.